zhaojj2209/tp/docs/DeveloperGuide.md

 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to `Ui`.
 1. In addition, the `CommandResult` object can also instruct `Ui` to perform certain actions, such as displaying the help message to the user.

-Below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
+Below is the sequence diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)